moov-io/watchman/docs/config.md

 ### Ingest

-`POST /v2/ingest/{fileType}` reads the request body into a configured file schema.
+`POST /v2/ingest/{fileType}` reads the request body into a configured file schema and loads every parsed row into the search index.
+A checksum of each ingested source is stored so search does not scan the table on every query.
 The body is capped to limit memory use:

 ```yaml
   Ingest: